UK Vegan Chocolate Guide

 Vegan truffles to buy

 These are the first vegan truffles I ever tried and although they were a little expensive to me at the time, I’d say they are totally worth the price!
 They’re made with organic ingredients and are gluten-free and soy-free.
-They’re available from Booja Booja’s website, Amazon, Holland & Barrett and Asda.
+They’re available from Booja Booja’s website, Amazon, Planet Organic and Asda.

 M&S vegan truffle and caramel selection